 Note, a stronghold in this context is linked to arguments, pretensions, and blockages that keep us from the knowledge of God.
 That could be all one thing, or four separate things.
 But if you remember that God is love, then the knowledge of God would be, in large part, a deep understanding of His love, as well as His righteousness and His values.
 So anything that argues that God couldn’t really love you, that parades around as a “smarter thought” than the simplicity of God’s love for you, that tells you you’ll never have a grasp on Him or His love – those are stronghold lies that need to be captured and annihilated.
 Knock ’em down, they’re the enemy.

 Back to the difficult verses.
-Maybe, just maybe, “As a person thinks in their heart, so are they” (Proverbs 23:7) DOESN’T mean “you are your bad thoughts”.
+Maybe, just maybe, “As a man thinks in his heart, so is he” (Proverbs 23:7) DOESN’T mean “you are your bad thoughts”.
 Maybe it just means “your style of thinking will shape you” – which in my case was evidently true, because years of upbraiding myself had definitely shaped me into someone defensive and insecure.
 But even further, consider this: it’s a quote from the King James, lifted completely out of context as well, with the result that the phrase doesn’t even come up in other translations!
+(It was never about mental hygiene.
+The passage is about how to behave prudently at a party where your host’s eyes are going “Ch-ching!
+Ch-ching!” every time you lift your fork.
+Possibly because he’ll be doing the same thing at your party.
+And this bad translation chained me to condemnation for decades.)

 Maybe the Bible was never, ever meant to be read to ourselves in a stern, accusing voice.
 Maybe it’s been kindly all along.
 I’m learning to speak kindly to myself – to speak, in fact, the way Jesus speaks to me.
 He never snaps, “You idiot, I’m so frustrated with you, haven’t you got this right YET?”
 Instead He puts an arm around my shoulder, smiles beside my cheek and says gently, “I reckon we could try that again and do it better.”